-On March 20th the mid-day BBC 5Live radio broadcast, as part of their medical program, an informative item on allergies and food intolerances, lasting about 10 minutes.
+On March 20th the mid-day BBC 5Live radio broadcast, as part of their medical program, an informative item on allergy and food intolerances, lasting about 10 minutes.
 For those of you who live abroad and are thus unable to hear the BBC podcast, here is a summary of what was said:

 Taking part were the 5Live Radio Health team Dr. Brian Hope (Dr H) and Health Correspondent Michelle Roberts (MR) talking to Allergy UK’s Lindsey McManus (LM) and Dr Matthew Smith (Dr S), who is a researcher in the history of food allergies at Strathclyde University.
 The moderator was 5Live’s Shelagh Fogarty (SF).